 The other day, over lunch, a friend recounted how her boss was just like the manager from the movie Office Space.
 After a few stories of cubicle horror related to said manager, she looked up at me and asked: “Am I an idiot?
 Or did something I did in this or a previous life make me deserve this?”
 I didn’t know what to say, other than that no one deserves to have a bad manager (Well, almost no one).
-Certainly this friend, who is bright, hard working, and fun, doesn’t deserve one.
-But unfortunately there is a normal distribution of manager quality, and many people with the job title of manager don’t quite rise to the challenges of the role.
-It’s often not their fault: sometimes they’ve just never had a good manager themselves to model after.
-Then again other times they’ve just focused on the wrong things.
+Certainly this friend, who is bright and hard working, doesn’t deserve one.
+But unfortunately there is a normal distribution of manager quality, and many people with the job title of manager don’t rise to the challenges of the role.
+It’s often not their fault: sometimes they’ve just never had a good manager themselves.

 What follows is some advice for managers on how to manager people, especially talented people.
 I worked for nine years at Microsoft, sometimes managing projects, sometimes managing people, but always with a manager above me.
 I think I’m smart, but many of the people who have worked for me definitely were.
 Over the years I’ve experienced many mistakes and successes in both how I was managed, and how I managed others.
 There’s no one way to manage people, but there are some approaches that I think most good managers share.